Auctions trainings and resources

 WCI auction platform onboarding — Steps 3, 4, and 5

 The WCI auction platform is new to Washington.
-We recently held our first training aimed at helping auction participants understand how to use this new platform.
+We held a training aimed at helping auction participants understand how to use this new platform.
 This training covered the last three steps in the auction registration process:

 - Step 3 – Apply to participate in an auction.